readium/kotlin-toolkit/docs/guides/navigator-settings.md

 Here are some of the available setting types:

 * `ToggleSetting` - a simple boolean setting, e.g. whether or not the publisher styles are enabled.
-* `RangeSetting<V>` - a setting for comparable values constrained in a range, e.g. the page margins as a `RangeSetting<Int>` could range from 0px to 200px.
+* `RangeSetting<V>` - a setting for numbers constrained in a range, e.g. the page margins as a `RangeSetting<Int>` could range from 0px to 200px.
 * `PercentSetting` - a specialization of `RangeSetting<Double>` which represents a percentage from, by default, 0.0 to 1.0.
 * `EnumSetting<V>` - a setting whose value is a member of the enum `V`, e.g. the theme (`light`, `dark`, `sepia`) or the font family.

+#### `Setting` objects are low-level

+The `Setting` objects are technical low-level properties.
+While some of them can be directly exposed to the user, such as the font size, other settings should not be displayed as-is.

+For example in EPUB, we simulate two pages side by side with `columnCount` (`auto`, `1`, `2`) for reflowable resources and `spread` (`auto`, `landscape`, `both`, `none`) for a fixed layout publication.
+Instead of showing both settings with all their possible values in the user interface, you might prefer showing a single switch button to enable a dual-page mode which will set both settings appropriately.

+Similarly, you might want to cluster several settings together.
+For example, given a scrolled mode switch in the user interface:

+* when on, `overflow` is set to `scrolled` and `readingProgression` to `ttb`
+* when off, `overflow` is set to `paginated` and the user can freely select the `readingProgression` between the two values `ltr` and `rtl`

 ### Preferences

 The `Preferences` object holds the values which should be preferred by the Navigator when computing its `Settings`.
-Preferences can be combined from different sources:
+Preferences can be combined by the app from different sources:

 * Static app defaults.
 * User preferences restored from JSON.